Do Wigs and Hair Toppers Cause Hair Loss?

 2. Avoid tapes and glues if possible

-Tapes and glues are commonly used with lace front and lace top wigs to ensure the wig stays in place and the lace lays flat.
+Tapes and glues are commonly used with lace frontal and full lace wigs to ensure the wig stays in place and the lace lays flat.

-However, these not only are hard to remove, they may have harmful and toxic ingredients that cause damage to scalp, hair, and skin.
+However, these tapes and glues not only are hard to remove, they may have harmful and toxic ingredients that cause damage to scalp, hair, and skin.
+You may experience thinning edges from wigs when regularly applying wig tapes and glue.

 3. Loosely clip on clips and combs (use hair powder if needed)